tensorflow/agents/tf_agents/docs/python/tf_agents/specs/ArraySpec.md

 #### Args:

 *   <b>`array`</b>: A NumPy array or a scalar.
 Tuples and lists will not be converted to a NumPy array automatically; they will cause this function to return false, even if a conversion to a conforming array is trivial.

 #### Returns:

 True if the array conforms to the spec, False otherwise.

 <h3 id="from_array"><code>from_array</code></h3>

+<a target="_blank" href="https://github.com/tensorflow/agents/tree/master/tf_agents/specs/array_spec.py">View
+source</a>

 ``` python
 @staticmethod